How We Get Our Data

 We assume that 100% of wheat flour in each country is industrially milled unless one of our partners provides other information.
 A country with a low percentage of flour produced in industrial mills presents technical challenges for flour fortification.

-In contrast, we assume that 0% of maize flour and rice are industrially milled unless we have country-specific data to indicate otherwise.
-If you have that information, please e-mail email@example.com
+In contrast, we usually assume that 0% of maize flour and rice are industrially milled unless we have country-specific data to indicate otherwise.
+In the FFI region of Europe and the United States, we assume that 100% of maize flour is industrially milled.
+If you have additional information, please e-mail email@example.com

 The Food Fortification Initiative staff and our country partners provide information regarding the nutrients added to cereal grains in fortification.
 The amounts listed are in parts per million, which is the same as milligram per kilogram.

 When a country allows a range of nutrients in the fortification standard, the amount listed in the country profile is the average of the highest and lowest levels allowed.

 To submit new information for a country profile, contact us at firstname.lastname@example.org.